Zacharias Masawi says he knew about the plan to fly the planes into the World Trade Center in the Pentagon, but he was not part of it.

 The whole notion that captured and by the way, why is this case even at the Supreme Court?

-Because some lower courts and liberal judges have just taken it upon themselves to rule against the concept of military military tribunals, meaning we capture somebody on a battlefield and we're going to do our own version of a trial there.
+Because some lower courts and liberal judges have just taken it upon themselves to rule against the concept of military tribunals, meaning we capture somebody on a battlefield and we're going to do our own version of a trial there.

-We've military tribunals are part of the history of this country at war.
+Military tribunals are part of the history of this country at war.

 Remember, they're captured in the battlefield.

-Or they're not captured at Abu Ghrab.
+They're not captured at Club Gitmo, or they're not captured at Abu Ghrab.

-They are taken to both of these places after being captured, and to assume and to assert as lower courts and liberal judges, ACLU types that these people have constitutional rights are and are entitled to a jury and civil trial in the United States is flat out absurd.
+And to assume and to assert as lower courts and liberal judges, ACLU types, that these people have constitutional rights and are entitled to a jury and civil trial in the United States is flat out absurd.

-I mean, it would it's it capturing prisoners anyway.
+I mean, it's capturing prisoners anyway.

-But the anti-war movement in this country is so ingrained and growing in the left, and they uh they hate this president so much that they don't care what they wreck in order to get their power back.
+But the anti-war movement in this country is so ingrained and growing in the left, and they hate this president so much that they don't care what they wreck in order to get their power back.

 And that's been the case for quite a while.